A Series of Unwarranted Events

 (2018)

 A Series of Unwarranted Events portrays four stories of the Gunditjmara people that expose the realities of life during the invasion and colonisation of their land.
 The European invasion of western Victoria - where Gunditjmara Country is located - was violent, with killings and massacres of Aboriginals too many to count.
-Stories of skulls nailed to doorways and rivers running red serve both as a haunting reminder of a past unforgivable and as a witness to the strength and resilience of the Gunditjmara – never ceasing to submission, no matter the condition or consequence.
+Stories of skulls nailed to doorways and rivers running red serve as a haunting reminder of a past unforgivable and as a witness to the strength and resilience of the Gunditjmara – never ceasing to submission, no matter the condition or consequence.

 I have heard tales told, and some things I have seen that would form as dark a page as ever you could read in the book of history — but I thank God I have never participated in them — If I could remedy these things, I would speak loudly though it would cost me all I am worth in the world, but as I cannot I will keep aloof and know nothing, and say nothing. – Henry Howard Meyrick, Journal dated 1840–47